yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSW2g.rst

 Introduction
 ============

-The TI |__PART_FAMILY_DEVICE_NAMES__| SoC Gigabit Ethernet Switch subsystem (CPSW NUSS) has two ports and provides Ethernet packet communication for the device.
-It supports MII interfaces the Reduced Gigabit Media Independent Interface (RGMII), Reduced Media Independent Interface (RMII), and the Management Data Input/Output (MDIO) interface for physical layer device (PHY) management.

-The TI |__PART_FAMILY_DEVICE_NAMES__| SoC has integrated two-port Gigabit Ethernet Switch subsystem into device MCU domain named MCU_CPSW0 and has only one external Ethernet port (port 1) with selectable RGMII and RMII interfaces and an internal Communications Port Programming Interface (CPPI) port (Host port 0).
+The TI |__PART_FAMILY_DEVICE_NAMES__| SoC has integrated two-port Gigabit Ethernet Switch subsystem with selectable RGMII and RMII interfaces and an internal Communications Port Programming Interface (CPPI) port (Host port 0).
 Host Port 0 CPPI Packet Streaming Interface interface supports 8 TX channels and one RX channel